blfcweb/biggestlittlefc.github.io/index.md

 		</li>
 		<li class="one_third">
 			<h3>Get here</h3>
 			<p>We are located in the lovely Reno, Nevada.
-You can get here from any direction one wide open roads.</p>
+You can get here from any direction on wide open roads.</p>
 			<a class="button" href="/travel/">Travel Directions</a>
 		</li>
 	</ol>
 	<div class="clear"></div>
+	<p>We're glad you chose BLFC for your first fur con!
+We hope you have fun.</p>
 </div>